quasarframework/quasar-ui-qactivity/docs/src/pages/help/contact-us.md

 ### GitHub pull requests (PR)

-If you have a specific fix or contribution, you can generate a pull request on the [QActivity repo](https://github.com/quasarframework/quasar-ui-qactivity/tree/next).
-Make sure to use the `next` branch for QActivity v2.x+
+If you have a specific fix or contribution, you can generate a pull request on the [QActivity repo](https://github.com/quasarframework/quasar-ui-qactivity/tree/main).
+Make sure to use the `main` branch for QActivity v2.x+

 ## Start a discussion